ZF Friedrichshafen

 ZF Friedrichshafen AG, also known as ZF Group, originally Zahnradfabrik Friedrichshafen (lit.
-Cogwheel Factory of Friedrichshafen), and commonly abbreviated to ZF, is a German technology manufacturing company that supplies systems for passenger cars, commercial vehicles and industrial technology.
+Friedrichshafen Gear Factory), and commonly abbreviated to ZF, is a German technology manufacturing company that supplies systems for passenger cars, commercial vehicles and industrial technology.
 It is headquartered in Friedrichshafen, in the south-west German state of Baden-Württemberg.
 Specializing in engineering, it is primarily known for its design, research and development, and manufacturing activities in the automotive industry and is one of the largest automotive suppliers in the world.

 Its products include driveline and chassis technology for cars and commercial vehicles, along with specialized plant equipment such as construction equipment.
 It is also involved in the rail, marine, defense and aviation industries, as well as general industrial applications.
-ZF has 162 production locations in 31 countries with approximately 168,700 (2023) employees.
+ZF has 162 production locations in 29 countries with approximately 153,000 (2025) employees.